rabbitmq/rabbitmq-website/site/tutorial-four-python.md

 <div id="tutorial">

-## Simple routing
+## Routing

 <xi:include href="tutorials-help.xml.inc"/>

-In the [previous tutorial](tutorial-three-python.html) we build a simple logging system.
+In the [previous tutorial](tutorial-three-python.html) we built a simple logging system.
 We were able to broadcast log messages to many receivers.

-In this tutorial we're going to add more features to it - we're going to make it possible to subscribe only to a subset of the messages.
+In this tutorial we're going to add a feature to it - we're going to make it possible to subscribe only to a subset of the messages.
 For example, we will be able to save only critical errors to the disk (to spare disk space), while still being able to print all of the log